 Beyond the quarterly agency updates, the Performance Data Committee was formed at the meeting of April 11, 2017, in order to survey existing TICH member agency performance data to identify statewide data that may be adjusted to reflect homelessness outcomes.
-The Performance Data Committee was not able to meet in 2018 because of limited staff support, but work on this Committee is expected to resume in 2019.
+The Performance Data Committee was not able to meet in 2019 because of limited staff support, but work on this Committee is expected to resume in 2020.
 The committee is expecting to ultimately provide to the TICH a report uniformly reflecting the combined agency data on homelessness in Texas.

-Update on 2017 HUD Homeless Assistance Grant funding
+Update on 2018 HUD Homeless Assistance Grant funding

-The Texas Homeless Network ("THN") and its Continuum of Care (CoC) partners reported out on resources provided from federal funding sources, namely funding from HUD's Homeless Assistance Grant FY17.
+The Texas Homeless Network (THN) and its Continuum of Care (CoC) partners provided information about resources provided from federal funding sources, namely funding from HUD's Homeless Assistance Grant FY18.
 The CoC Program is offered by the US Department of Housing and Urban Development (HUD) to promote community commitment to the goal of ending homelessness, and consists of a network of organizations.
-This reporting is important because federal funding can bolster the efforts of state funded programs and recipients of these funds can utilize state funds to leverage dollars from HUD.
-During the TICH meeting of January 30, 2018, THN staff updated attendees on the results of the FY17 CoC awards.
+This reporting is important because federal funding can bolster the efforts of state funded programs and recipients of these funds can utilize state funds to leverage dollars from the U.S. Department of Housing and Urban Development (HUD).
+During the TICH meeting of April 30, 2019, THN staff updated attendees on the results of the FY18 CoC awards.
 Chart 1 depicts the 2018 CoC funding allocations by CoC.